SimplGy/emoji-magic/README.md

 1. run `node scripts/show-unicode-versions` again to verify there is new content
 1. Do commit that contains all of `emoji-en-US.json`, `data-by-emoji.json`, and `emojilib_thesaurus.js`.
 1. test in the web ui (dev instructions above)
+    1. note: I think you have to do a "hard refresh" (cmd+shift+r) to pick up the new large edited thesaurus file

 If you're happy with the results, bump the manifest version and follow the steps in the "Deploying" section.